skidoodl/My-First-Eldritch-Evil/README.md

    * Removed difficulty selection - games run on normal.
       * Difficulty is no longer displayed in stats screen
       * (More to come I think)
+   * Added start screen.
+   * Added menu window with visual pet display.
+   * Feeding the pet uses a drop-down menu now.
+   * Reworked the pet sleep mechanic (unfinished)
    * Bugfixes
-   * Added start screen
-   * Added menu window with visual pet display

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.